Andrew Vaughn Preview, Player Props: White Sox vs. Padres

 Andrew Vaughn At The Plate

-- In 54 games this year (36.5%), Vaughn has picked up an RBI, and in 19 of those games (12.8%) he had more than one.
+- Vaughn has driven in a run in 54 games this season (36.2%), including 19 games with more than one RBI (12.8%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.